gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A brand new [reference documentation](kotlin-dsl/index.html) for the Gradle Kotlin DSL is now published and versioned alongside the user manual.

-You can use the [Kotlin DSL reference search functionality to drill through the APIs.
+You can use the Kotlin DSL reference search functionality to drill through the APIs.

-#### Simple property assignment in Kotlin DSL scripts enabled by default
+#### Simple property assignment in Kotlin DSL enabled by default

 The last release [introduced](/8.1.1/release-notes.html#experimental-simple-property-assignment-in-kotlin-dsl-scripts) the simpler way to assign values to [lazy property types](userguide/lazy_configuration.html#lazy_properties) in Kotlin scripts using the `=` operator instead of  the `set()` method.
-This feature is now available by default.
+This new assignment operator is now available by default.

-The new assignment operator is still incubating.
+This feature is still incubating.
 In case of any issues you can opt-out by adding  `systemProp.org.gradle.unsafe.kotlin.assignment=false` to the `gradle.properties` file.

 For more information see [Kotlin DSL Primer](userguide/kotlin_dsl.html#kotdsl:assignment).

 #### Gradle `init` defaults to the Kotlin DSL

-Starting with this release, bootstrapping a new project with the [`gradle init` command](userguide/build_init_plugin.html) now defaults to generating new builds using the Kotlin DSL instead of Groovy DSL.
+Starting with this release, generating a new project with the [`gradle init` command](userguide/build_init_plugin.html) now defaults to using the Kotlin DSL instead of Groovy DSL.

 In interactive mode you can choose which DSL to use and the Kotlin one is now listed first: